ELReedHerbarium/TargetCaptureWorkshop/Session3.HybPiper.md

 This is the usage for `hybpiper.py`

 `python hybpiper_stats.py [YourSeqLengths].txt [namelist].txt > [Your summary Statistics].txt`
-Write code to get the summary statistics below.

 #### Action 3.1.6
+*Write code to get the summary statistics.*
 ```

 ```